openconnectivityfoundation/DeviceBuilder/Readme.md

 Typical flow to create an OCF device using DeviceBuilder is:
 - determine device type :
-    - see for list of [OCF devices specification](https://openconnectivity.org/specs/OCF_Device_Specification.pdf) or [interactive webpage](https://openconnectivityfoundation.github.io/devicemodels/docs/index.html)
+    - see for list of OCF Devices [the Device specification](https://openconnectivity.org/specs/OCF_Device_Specification.pdf) or use [the interactive webpage](https://openconnectivityfoundation.github.io/devicemodels/docs/index.html)
     - choosing an OCF Device Type determines the mandatory resources that has to be implemented.
     - add optional resources to the device:
-        - This can be any resource described in [oneIOTa](https://www.oneiota.org)
+        - This can be any resource described in [oneIOTa](https://www.oneiota.org) or from the [Resource Type specification](https://openconnectivity.org/specs/OCF_Resource_Type_Specification.pdf).
         - Alternatively one can [search interactively](https://openconnectivityfoundation.github.io/devicemodels/docs/resource.html)
     - Create the [input file](/DeviceBuilder/DeviceBuilderInputFormat-file-examples) for the DeviceBuilder
     - Determine which code generator needs to be used: